seb-lewis/seb-lewis/README.md

 ### I'm a builder, founder, and full-stack engineer.

-> I take ideas from concept to scalable, revenue-focused products.
+> I take ideas from concept to scalable, feedback-driven products.
 My happy
 > place is at the intersection of deep technical execution and product
 > strategy.
-I ship fast and iterate faster.
+I ship fast and obsess over creating experiences that customers love.

 ---